drnguyen/securedev-materials/README.md

-# securedev-materials
+# Secure dev training materials

-Tools and Materials for SecureDev Training
+This repo contains tools and materials for SecureDev Training.